Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdChar.md

 ## Conversions To Character Type

-Explicitly converts other types to character type.
+They explicitly convert other types to character type.

 ### From Integer Type